find your perfect postgrad program

 The Reid School of Music offers an exciting research environment that combines the theory, history, composition and practice of music with the scientific study of sound.

-Composition allows students to explore their creative language and horizons in relationship to contemporary compositional styles and challenges.
-Each student's creative work is developed and guided through supervision.
+Composition allows you to explore your creative language and horizons in relationship to contemporary compositional styles and challenges.
+Your creative work is developed and guided through supervision.
 There are no stylistic preferences and all contemporary styles are encouraged, including the use of new technologies.

 Doctor of Philosophy - PhD